gajjara/gajjara.github.io/xcharge.md

 We wanted to regulate the voltage from the piezoelectrics and peltier tiles as this allowed a 'smoother' voltage signal to charge the Xbox controller battery

 I devised the following circuit for each peltier tile and piezoelectric.
 This circuit takes the AC signals from the piezoelectrics and peltier tiles and converts them into a mostly regulated DC voltage to charge the Xbox controller battery.
 In the circuit diagram consists a:

-- The low pass filter removes high frequency noise and smoothes the AC voltage
+- The low pass filter removes high frequency noise and smooths the AC voltage
-- The diodes conver the AC signal into a DC signal
+- The diodes convert the AC signal into a DC signal
-- The voltage divider allows for voltage division (we later removed this element of the circuit as generated signfignatly less voltage than expected)
+- The voltage divider allows for voltage division (we later removed this element of the circuit as generated significantly less voltage than expected)
 - A voltage regulator IC for further voltage regulation

 <img src = "/images/xcharge_elec_design.png?raw=true"/>